How It Works

 Section titled “BiomJSON — Validation and Round-Trips”BiomJSON validates JSON payloads against the BiometryReport schema.
 It’s the engine for the round-trip workflow: extract a PDF with BiomAI → download JSON → edit locally → re-upload.

-Metadata preservation: When a re-uploaded JSON contains BiomAI provenance metadata, BiomJSON reconstructs and preserves it — you don’t lose the original LLM metrics (model, token counts, timing) just because the data passed through an editor.
+Metadata preservation: When an unedited BiomAI-origin JSON is re-uploaded, BiomJSON reconstructs and preserves the BiomAI provenance metadata.
+When a user manually edits data in the web app, the new latest-state payload is tagged BiomDIRECT instead, because manual review/editing is now the active provenance.
 The input_schema_version field is populated with the schema version declared in the uploaded JSON, making schema drift detectable.

 If the uploaded JSON has no recognizable BiomAI provenance (or comes from a different origin), it’s attributed as BiomDIRECT.